On a generalization of affinoid varieties: Overconvergent analytic functions on polydisks

-\begin{rmk} Is is easy to show that the functor ${}^b$ commutes with \emph{strict} direct limits.
-In our case the maps of the system which defines $W_k^n$ are not strict, since the image of $T_k^n(\rho)$ is dense in $T_k^n(\rho')$, for $\rho > \rho'$, and if the map was strict then it would be surjective since both algebras are complete.
-The issue of understanding if the functor ${}^b$ commutes with a countable limit
+\begin{rmk} It is easy to show that the functor ${}^b$ commutes with \emph{strict} monomorphic direct limits with closed image, cf. Theorem 1, page 105 of \cite{H1}.
+In our case the maps of the system which defines $W_k^n$ are not strict, since the image of $T_k^n(\rho)$ is dense in $T_k^n(\rho')$, for $\rho > \rho'$, and if the inclusion was a strict monomorphism then it would be surjective, because both algebras are complete.
+The issue of understanding if the functor ${}^b$ commutes with a countable direct limits

-of Fr\'echet spaces with injective morphisms is a complicated and very much studied problem.
-It turns out that, even if one consider a direct limit of Banach spaces, the limit may not commute (see Kh\"ote \cite{KHO}, §31.6).
-The condition that ${}^b$ commutes with the limit which defines the LF-algebra is called \emph{regularity} in literature, and since we already reserved this word in the previous chapter (definition \ref{defn_born_regular}) we adopt the term \emph{LF-regularity}.
+of Fr\'echet spaces is a complicated problem, for which there is a vast literature.
+It turns out that, even if one considers a direct limit of Banach spaces, the colimit may not commute with ${}^b$ (see Kh\"ote \cite{KHO}, §31.6).
+The condition that ${}^b$ commutes with the direct limit which defines the LF-algebra is called \emph{regularity} in literature, and since we already reserved this word in the previous chapter (definition \ref{defn_born_regular}) we adopt the term \emph{LF-regularity}.
 Finally, we call \emph{LF-dagger structure} of \emph{LF-dagger topology} or simply \emph{dagger topology} the locally convex LF topological vector structure given to $W_k^n$ by the system

 \end{rmk}

 \begin{thm} The system